 Note that the listing on Vapes-Wholesale there says “lab testing” – isn’t that a funny thing to put on an EMPTY cart?
 Let us explore that aspect:

-Fact #2: QR Codes on Big Chief packaging are sometimes invalid
+Fact #2: QR Codes on Big Chief packaging is sometimes invalid

 Just recently, a Redditor apprehended a Big Chief box.
 The photo is helpfully a clear shot of a QR code.